orome/crypto-enigma-hs/README.md

 ## Functionality: command line

-A command line executable, `enigma` (accessable if installed on the path or through `stack exec -- enigma` for local Haskell installations, provides almost all the functionality of the API.
+A command line executable, `enigma` (accessible if installed on the path or through `stack exec -- enigma`) for local Haskell installations, provides almost all the functionality of the API.

 Encode messages: